-If you are a houseplant owner maybe you have experienced a sticky substance on your plants or plants with sticky leaves.
+If you are a houseplant owner maybe you have experienced white sticky stuff on plants or sticky residue on plant leaves.

 There are many causes for wet or sticky plants and these incidents can present quite a hassle for any plant owner.